DveloperY0115/torch-NeRF/README.md

 |*NeRF Overview.* Figure from the [project page](https://www.matthewtancik.com/nerf) of NeRF: Representing Scenes as Neural Radiance Fields for View Synthesis, Mildenhall et al., ECCV 2020. |

 ## Get Started
+To configure the Python virtual environment and install dependencies, open the shell and run the following commands:
 ```
 # Clone the repository
 git clone https://github.com/DveloperY0115/torch-NeRF.git